imvivek-coder/Data-Visualization-project/README.md

 ## Data
 <p align = "justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Data has been scraped from the publicly available website https://www.imdb.com.
-All the movies with more than 100 votes have been scraped as of 01/01/2020.
+All the movies with more than 100 votes have been scraped.
  <br></br>

 -	The movies dataset includes 85,855 movies with attributes such as movie description, average rating, number of votes, genre, etc.